Our Oceania Facts for Kids shall provide lots of interesting and fun facts on the continent.

 Australia which is part of Oceania is often referred to as the name of the continent, but we use Oceania/ Australia to include also the islands surrounding Australia as they otherwise would not be included in the traditional 7-Continent model.

 1. Oceania is in a continental group consisting of 14 countries and includes Pacific islands and Australia.
 Often Australia is named as continent, but this means that the many islands and countries except Australia would then be not included.
 Oceania in fact is mostly ocean and spans a vast area as you can see below.

 2. The largest island of Oceania is Australia.
 Read our Australia Facts here.

 4. Oceania spreads over a vast area from 28 degrees North in the northern hemisphere to 55 degrees South in the southern hemisphere.

 5. Oceania's biggest and most populous city is Sydney.
 More than 5 million people live in Australia's biggest city.
 Sydney has the most diverse and multicultural population in Oceania.
 More than 250 languages are spoken here.

 6. Australia is the biggest and leading economy on the continent.
 New Zealand is the only other large economy on the continent.
 Mining, manufacturing and tourism are the main economic sectors of the region.
-There are six cities in Oceania with a population of more than 1 million inhabitants:
+There are six cities in Oceania with a population of more than one million inhabitants:

 7. Highest mountain in Oceania: The highest mountain on land is Mount Cook in New Zealand.
 The mountain which is referred to also as Aoraki is 3,754 m/ 12,316 ft high.

 New Zealand's South Island has 23 peaks that are higher than 3,000 m/ 9,800 ft.
 Tasman Glacier is the largest glacier in New Zealand, it is 27 km/ 16 miles long.